topiks/movelaitask_ws/README.md

 # movelaitask_ws

 This repository using #turtlebot3 ros package from ROBOTIS to provide the robot phisics including sensors and actuators also its world on gazebo 11 simulation.
-All of the task result explain in [this](https://docs.readme.com/rdmd/docs/embeds) document
+All of the task result is explained in [this](https://drive.google.com/file/d/1G33DJiKuEHJNVGI5gunHwJYG51DkUTYg/view?usp=sharing) document

 ### Structure of Packages
 ```